iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 .. image:: ../_static/vertiq_testing_tool_pictures/voltage_input_command_example.png
 One main feature of Vertiq Testing Tool is the ability to plot any supported metric.
-Please refer to the :ref:`IQUART Client Table Reference tables <iquart_client_reference_tables>` to find the endpoints that allows for 'get' in the Access field, as these are the supported metrics that can be plotted.
+Please refer to the :ref:`IQUART Client Table Reference tables <iquart_client_reference_tables>` to find the endpoints that allow for 'get' in the Access field, as these are the supported metrics that can be plotted.
+Also, please make sure that your module supports that client by checking its :ref:`Module Family page <module_families>`.

-For example, let's command the module to a 3V drive voltage using the Control Panel in the Voltage Input tab and plot the *drive_volts* from the Brushless Drive client.
+For example, let's command the module to a 3V drive voltage using the Control Panel in the Voltage Input tab and plot the value of *drive_volts* from the Brushless Drive client.

 .. note::
     Please refer to the :ref:`Velocity and Voltage Based Control Mechanisms <manual_velocity_control_mechanisms>` documentation to learn more about Velocity and Voltage Control.